José N. Gándara: Legacy

 On 2 November 1954, the then Secretary of Education, Mariano Villaronga, stated that a middle school would be built in Río Piedras to honor his memory.
 He used these words: "Doctor Gándara dedicated his time and effort to urban renewal, to the elimination of poor housing and to the construction of public housing.
-In his private life he raised an examplary home.
+In his private life he raised an exemplary home.
 He was a man like God wants men to be: with human warmth, generous in his service to others, fully given to those things of a valuable character.
 He was thoroughly dedicated to those things he believed in.
 No one knew the existence in him of rancor, hate, or resentment.
-Whenever he had prejuidice it was unvariably in favor of something or someone that deserved it."
+Whenever he had prejudice it was invariably in favor of something or someone that deserved it."

 In addition, there are public housing developments in Ponce and Moca named after Dr. Gandara.
 There is a high school in Aibonito, Puerto Rico named in his memory.
 He is recognized as a distinguished illustrious citizens in the field of Medicine at the Park of the Illustrious Ponce Citizens.

 Also, the once Hospital de Distrito de Ponce, since privatized and renamed Hospital Episcopal San Lucas, was named Hospital de Distrito Jose N. Gándara was it first opened in May 1955.
 The then-ultramodern 4-story facility was built to replace the 2-story Hospital de Distrito de Ponce on Victoria and Distrito streets built in 1929.

 In Massachusetts, there is a community support agency named after Dr. Gándara, the Gándara Center, which offers a range of services in the cities of Springfield and Holyoke.
 The services offered include education and support to youths, mental health counseling, respite, adult foster care, substance abuse rehabilitation, STARR program, in-home therapy, care coordination (for children and adults), and other medical services.